-Take pain medication and muscle relaxants as prescribed.
-Often these medications are necessary for the first two days and then on an as needed basis.
-Do not drink alcohol with these medications.
+Take pain medication as prescribed.
+Often this medication is necessary for the first two days and then on an as needed basis.
+Do not drink alcohol with this medication.

-Ibuprofen (Motrin) can be started 7 days after surgery.
+Ibuprofen (Motrin) can be started 1 week after surgery.

 Take a suggested stool softener/laxative until bowels begin to function normally after surgery.
-A combination of anesthesia, muscle relaxants and pain medications usually make this necessary for a few days.
+A combination of anesthesia and pain medication usually makes this necessary for a few days.

-Do not smoke or be around smoking as even second-hand smoke delays healing and increases the risk of complications.
+Do not smoke or be around smoking as even second hand smoke delays healing and increases the risk of complications.